jawache/principles-green/src/principles/applied/microservices.md

 ---
 title: Microservices
-summary: Recommendations from the principles of sustainable software engineering applied to microservices
+summary: Recommendations from the principles of Green Software Engineering applied to microservices
 ---

 The [Microservices](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices) architecture consists of a collection of small, autonomous services.
 Each service is self-contained and should implement a single business capability.

-Applying the principles of sustainable software engineering, the following are examples of changes you can make to your microservices architecture to optimize it for sustainability.
+Applying the principles of Green Software Engineering, the following are examples of changes you can make to your microservices architecture to optimize it for sustainability.

 ## Optimize your network traffic